neurosnap/cofx/README.md

 ### factory

 This is what creates `task`.
 This allows end-developers to build their own effect middleware.
 When using middleware it must return a promise, something that `co` understands how to handle, and to allow other middleware to handle the effect as well, you must return `next(effect)`;

+#### error effect handler

 ```js
 const { factory } = require('cofx');